Internet-of-People/hydra-airdrop-2/README.md

 A very helpful video has already been uploaded to our official Internet of People YouTube Channel, explaining how to [register for the first Hydra Airdrop](https://youtu.be/hvMySKfQZ7Q).
 The procedure is exactly the same for the second airdrop.
 The only difference is that the second airdrop is not a lottery, so the amount of tokens is already fixed when you register.

+We are also in the process of creating a command line tool that communicates directly with your IoP Core Wallet to register all of your eligible addresses.
+It can be found [here](src/register/jar).
+Further instructions will follow.

 Distribution Method
 ===================
-We will monitor the blockchain over a period of seven days, using 7 snapshots taken from the first block after midnight each day.
+We monitored the blockchain twice, each time over a period of seven days, using 7 snapshots taken from the first block after midnight each day.
 Addresses enter the airdrop using the balance they held for at least 4 of the 7 snapshots.
 The intent behind this method is to reward people who see IOP as a project worth of long-term investment.

 Our first airdrop was held as a lottery to give owners of smaller wallets a chance to win more Hydras; however, this time we want to reward the people who have put their trust into our ecosystem, people who share our vision of people interacting and cooperating freely.
 For this reason we have chosen a distribution function that rewards addresses with mid-range balances more than addresses with low or very high balances.
 An address is eligible for the airdrop if it contains more than 1 IOP.
 The exact details will only be revealed during the second round of airdropping to prevent people from trying to game the system.
 However, if you have a lot of small change laying around in your wallet, we recommend sending it all to yourself in a single large transaction.

 **UPDATE** Now that all snapshots are done, we are revealing our distribution function.
 It is described by `shares(coins) = 100^( arctan( (log10(coins)/2 - 1) * pi/2 ) + 1 )` and is shown in the following graphic.
-As you can see, addresses with a balance from 100 IOP to 10,000 IOP are preferred in this airdrop, while addresses with a balance outside this range are slighty penalized.
+As you can see, addresses with a balance from 100 IOP to 10,000 IOP are slightly preferred in this airdrop, while addresses with a balance outside this range are increasingly penalized the further they are from the given range.

 ![Hydra Airdrop distribution function](src/img/distribution.png)

 After all shares have been distributed, we calculate the total number of shares and adjust the number of HYD tokens per share accordingly.
 The two rounds are calculated separately.
-You can see the amount of HYD tokens won [here](src/data/combined/hydras.json).
+You can see the amount of HYD tokens each address won [here](src/data/combined/hydras.json).

 I received fewer Hydras than expected
 =====================================

 If you find an address is credited with fewer Hydras than expected, please remember that your wallet generates change addresses every time you send a transaction.
 See [this article](https://iop.global/change-addresses/) for more information.
 Depending on their balance during the snapshot phases, these addresses might also be eligible.
 You can get a list of all addresses in your wallet--including change addresses--by running `listaddressgroupings` in the console found in your IoP Core Wallet under *Help->Debug Window->Console*.
-To find out which of these is eligible for registration, you can compare them against the snapshot data [here](src/data/round1/balances_eligible.json).
+To find out which of these is eligible for registration, you can compare them against the snapshot data [here](src/data/combined/hydras.json).
 Registration will be open until Monday, January 14, 2:00 PM UTC.
 After registration closes, we will update this repository with the full registration data.